Segun Arinze

-Segun Arinze (born Segun Padonou Aina in 1965) is a Nigerian actor and singer.
+Segun Arinze (born Segun Padonou Aina; 24 September 1965) is a Nigerian actor and singer.

 Early life and education

-Segun was born on 24 September 1965 to Lydia Padonou in Onitsha, Anambra State.
+Arinze was born on 24 September 1965 to Lydia Padonou in Onitsha, Anambra State.
 He is the eldest of seven children.
 He hails from Badagry, Lagos State.
-He attended Victory College of Commerce Edidi in kwara, then proceeded to Taba Commercial College in Kaduna State to complete his secondary education.
-He studied Dramatic Arts at Obafemi Awolowo University in Ile-Ife, Osun State.
-He is popularly known as "Black Arrow" which he gained from a role he played in the 1996 classic movie "Silent Night" a film by the late filmmaker Chico Ejiro.
+He attended Victory College of Commerce, Edidi, in Kwara State, and later Taba Commercial College in Kaduna State, where he completed his secondary education.
+He studied dramatic arts at Obafemi Awolowo University in Ile-Ife, Osun State.